DOT / SAP Evaluation Services

 ~~~~~ Important COVID-19 Notice ~~~~~

-Due to COVID-19 challenges, the Department of Transportation has extended online SAP Evaluation until December 31, 2021.
+Due to COVID-19 challenges, the Department of Transportation has extended ONLINE SAP Evaluation until June 30, 2022.
 This office will remain open for onsite evaluations and will continue offering the online evaluations for as long as DOT allows.

 Fast and convenient SAP Evaluation for employees in DOT safety sensitive positions.
 Holders of a Commercial Drivers License “CDL”, Public Transit Workers, Pipeline Workers, Railroad and other DOT safety sensitive positions can find immediate evaluation assistance here.
 We understand the importance of your livelihood and can quickly get you moving forward.
 Schedule a free consultation today and complete your evaluation within 24 to 48 hours.